Effects of the radiative interior on solar inertial modes: Introduction

-\citet{Blume2024ApJ} recently presented a non-linear simulation with the radiative interior and showed that both sectoral and tesseral Rossby modes are ubiquitously found in the radiative interior.
-It is implied that these toroidal Rossby modes are likely present in a wave cavity different from the one in the convection zone. \citet{Matilsky2022ApJ} further proposed that these Rossby modes might play a role in the confinement of the tachocline or in generating the local dynamo in the radiative zone.
-In the aforementioned studies, however, the spatial eigenfunctions of these Rossby modes were not reported, and the mode coupling between the radiative and convective zones is still not well understood.
+\citet{Blume2024ApJ} recently presented a non-linear simulation including the radiative interior and showed that both sectoral and tesseral Rossby modes are ubiquitously found in the radiative zone (RZ).
+It is implied that these toroidal Rossby modes are likely present in a wave cavity different from the one in the CZ. \citet{Matilsky2022ApJ} further proposed that these Rossby modes might play a role in the confinement of the tachocline or in generating the local dynamo in the RZ.
+Neither study, however, reported the spatial eigenfunctions of these Rossby modes, and the mode coupling between the radiative and convective zones is still not well understood.